cylc/cylc-admin/docs/proposal-rose-suite-run.md

 (replacing `cylc run|start`).
 * Options will look very similar to current `cylc run` command but with no `[START_POINT]` argument (already supported as an option).
-* Fail if the workflow is already running or has completed (need to be able to detect completed run).
+* Fail if the workflow has already completed (need to be able to detect this).
-  * If the workflow is already running the alternative is to treat this as an alias to `cylc unpause`.
+* To do: agree behaviour if the workflow is already running.
+  Either fail or treat this as an alias to `cylc release`.
 * Continue running the workflow if it was stopped before completion (replaces `cylc restart`).
 * If, for some reason, you want to re-run a workflow from the beginning you will